DUNE-DAQ/snbmodules/docs/Transform.md

 # SNB Transform Demonstrator

 The SNB Transform process takes the binary data files (written by the readout and transferred using the [Transfer](https://dune-daq-sw.readthedocs.io/en/latest/packages/snbmodules/Transfer) process) and transforms them into the HDF5 data format used by the Offline.
-The current SNB Demonstrator uses a "mini-DAQ" system to accomplish this, playing back the binary file through a custom readout source module, using a preconfigured trigger to select the full file's data, and writing out via a standard Dataflow application.
+The current SNB Demonstrator uses a "mini-DAQ" system to accomplish this, playing back the binary file through a custom readout source module, using a preconfigured fixed-time trigger to select the full file's data, and writing out via a standard Dataflow application.

 ## SNB Simple Transform Integration Test and Config

-The simple_transform_test.py integration test runs against a single file, and uses the preconfigured trigger and other objects defined in [simple-transform-test.data.xml](snbmodules/config/snbmodules/simple-transform-test.data.xml).
+The simple_transform_test.py integration test runs against a single file, and uses the preconfigured fixed-time trigger and other objects defined in [simple-transform-test.data.xml](snbmodules/config/snbmodules/simple-transform-test.data.xml).
 This file is generated using [generate_simple_transform](snbmodules/scripts/generate_simple_transform), which reads an input binary file and creates the appropriate configuration objects for that file.

 The test is set up so that if you overwrite the simple-transform-test.data.xml with a new one, it will use the binary file for the test that was used when generating the configuration objects.
 This allows easy switching between several different binary files while testing the SNB transform demonstrator.